Trustee Policy on Acceptance of Employer Contributions (“Contribution Guidelines”)

 2. Provisions that limit the employees on whose account contributions are to be made to those who will be eligible for retirement within a specified period.

-3. Provisions that limit the employees on whose account contributions are to be made to those who have satisfied a specific minimum period of employment or seniority, except that part-time regular and full-time regular employees serving a probationary period may, for a period not to exceed ninety (90) calendar days, be covered under a contribution rate not less than ten (10) cents per hour, including PEER.
-Casuals, extras, jobbers and hiring hall employees are not subject to the foregoing exception.
+3. Provisions that limit the persons on whose account contributions are to be made to those who have satisfied a specific minimum period of employment or seniority, except that persons performing the work of the bargaining unit may, for a period not to exceed ninety (90) calendar days, be covered under a contribution rate not less than ten (10) cents per hour, including PEER, from their first date of employment or utilization.

 4. Provisions that limit the employees on whose account contributions are to be made to those who have worked more than a specified minimum number of hours in a particular period.